mr-kotik/inGOing/README.md

 ## 🤝 Contributing

-Contributions for research and educational purposes are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) first.
+We welcome contributions for research and educational purposes!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) before making any changes.

+Key points:
+- Follow the code style guidelines
+- Add tests for new features
+- Update documentation
+- Ensure cross-platform compatibility
+- Adhere to security best practices

+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed information.

 ## 📝 License